+33 675 413 250

 Kayak & Canoe

 Bring your bike or rent one from the nearby town and cycle the famous Rallarvegen "the navvy road" a road built for the construction of the railway line.
 It starts at the Hardangervidda plateau, runs past the Hardangerjøkulen glacier and goes down to the fjord in Flåm.

 From Reinunga, you have easy access to a number of excellent skiing runs.
 The location near the Storeskavlen glacier, between the weather systems of the west and the east, produces fantastic powder snow that lends itself perfectly for back-country skiing adventures.
 When the conditions are right you can ski down from 1700m to Flåm (sea level) and ride the train back up to the hytte at 774m :)

-Ski touring in the mountains is lots of fun but can be dangerous if you don't know what you are doing.
+Alpine touring, backcountry or randonnee skiing in the mountains is lots of fun but can be dangerous if you don't know what you are doing.
 Make sure you have the right equipment and knowledge !.

 You can check the avalanche forecast here.

 Take a stroll around the lake or walk along the famous Rallarvegen.
 We guaranty some stunning views.
 The area lies in the western part of Skarvheimen, where the western and eastern weather systems meet.
 This provides the area with snow from both weather systems, and usually keeps snow conditions excellent throughout the winter.
 Slightly east of Reinunga lies the Storeskavlen glacier, which keeps the snow cool and stable.

 Only 800 meters from your doorstep starts the longest zip line in the Nordic countries.
 Try ziping down the 1381 meter line at near 100km/h with incredible views down the Flåmsdalen valley !

 The line ends at Rallarrosa Mountain Farm where you can have refreshments and awesome organic and local mountain cheese :)